 Will I get to interact with my professors and classmates?

 Online courses are highly interactive with professors and students engaged in dialogue each week.
 Although students and professors communicate and share resources by exchanging messages, our courses transcend the limitations of a typical email format by allowing all users to easily interact with each other.
 The result is enhanced dialogue between the student and professor and among the students themselves.
 Often, students will discover they get to know one another much better in online courses than in traditional campus settings.

 How do I access the online classroom?

 Our online learning platform, Blackboard, is web-based and accessible to most computers with Internet access.
 The only software required of students is a Microsoft Word-compatible word processor.
 Most word processors are able to open and save documents in .doc and .docx format.
 While students may find a variety of software to help them in their educational pursuits, there is no other software required to participate successfully in online courses.
 Students will be provided with login credentials once admitted to the institution.
-Students having difficulty logging in can contact the Help Desk for assistance.
+Students having difficulty logging in can contact firstname.lastname@example.org for assistance.
 Once logged in to Blackboard, students are able to access the virtual classroom associated with the course(s) they are taking.
 The online classroom is divided into the seven weeks the course is in session and provides everything a student needs to successfully participate in the class.
 Students will find the course syllabus, weekly overviews, lectures, discussion forums, handouts, assignments and exams in the online classroom.
 Almost all courses follow the same set structure, so once a student learns how to navigate the online classroom in their first class, they will encounter much the same layout for all future courses.